 (a)(1) Under the aggregate method, the corporation's distributive share (see IRC section 704) of each partnership item of receipts, income, gain, loss, and deduction and the corporation's proportionate part of each partnership asset and liability and each partnership activity are included in the computation of the corporation's business income base, capital base, and the fixed dollar minimum tax and will have the same source and character in the hands of the corporate partner for article 9-A purposes as such item has in the hands of the partnership for Federal income tax purposes.
-Where an item, amount or activity of the partnership is not characterized for Federal income tax purposes or is not required to be taken into account for Federal income tax purposes, the source and character of each item, amount or activity of the partnership will be determined as if such item, amount or activity realized, incurred or experienced by the partnership were realized, incurred or experienced directly by the corporate partner...
+Where an item, amount or activity of the partnership is not characterized for Federal income tax purposes, the source and character of each item, amount or activity of the partnership will be determined as if such item, amount or activity realized, incurred or experienced by the partnership were realized, incurred or experienced directly by the corporate partner ...